python/cpython/Doc/library/zlib.rst

    Decompresses the bytes in *data*, returning a bytes object containing the uncompressed data.
 The *wbits* parameter depends on the format of *data*, and is discussed further below.
-   If *bufsize* is given, it is used as the initial size of the output buffer.
    Raises the :exc:`error` exception if any error occurs.

    .. _decompress-wbits: